 Welcome to Hudson Clove!

-All our garlic seed has been planted and we are taking a well earned rest.
-Please check back in next spring to see how the new season is progressing.
-Next year's garlic will begin to be ready around June 15.
+It's officially spring, the garlic is up and most handled our colder, snowier winter without a hitch.
+This year's garlic will begin to be ready around June 15.
 As always, stay up to date by "liking" Hudson Clove on Facebook.

 Allium ampeloprasum, or Elephant Garlic, flowers.